nicklockwood/iRate/README.md

 The button label for the button the user presses if they don't want to rate the app immediately, but do want to be reminded about it in future.
 Set this to nil if you don't want to display the remind me button - e.g. if you don't have space on screen.

-	@property (nonatomic, assign) BOOL disabled;
+	@property (nonatomic, assign) BOOL promptAtLaunch;

-Set this to YES to disable the rating prompt.
+Set this to NO to disable the rating prompt appearing automatically when the application launches or returns from the background.
 The rating criteria will continue to be tracked, but the prompt will not be displayed automatically while this setting is in effect.
-You can use this option if you wish to manually control display of the rating prompt rather than having it appear automatically at launch.
+You can use this option if you wish to manually control display of the rating prompt.

 	@property (nonatomic, assign) BOOL debug;